Sui-Romanian-Hackathon/Caishen/IMPLEMENTATION_STATUS.md

 7. Wallet linked to Telegram account ✅

 > Latest: Linking sessions, wallet type (zkLogin/Slush/external), and zkLogin salt/sub are now persisted in Postgres and exposed via the bot’s aiohttp API (`/api/link/:token`, `/api/link/:token/wallet`, `/api/link/:token/complete`).
 The web dapp falls back to a local session if the API is unreachable, so users can still link.
 Telegram reply/edit paths are hardened against “chat not found” errors.
+> Telegram verification now enforces the Login Widget HMAC, matches the initiating Telegram ID, and sends a confirmation DM after linking.
 ```

 ### 3.2 zkLogin Implementation (Using External Mysten Labs APIs)